$k$-Means Clustering for Persistent Homology: Introduction

 \emph{Persistent homology} is the most popular methodology from TDA due to its intuitive construction and interpretability in applications; it extracts the topological features of data and computes a robust statistical representation of the data under study.
+A particular advantage of persistent homology is that it is applicable to very general data structures, such as point clouds, functions, and networks.
+Notice that among these examples, the data may be endowed with only a notion of relatedness (point clouds) or may not even be a metric space at all (networks).

 A major limitation of persistent homology, however, is that its output takes a somewhat unusual form of a collection of intervals; more specifically, it is a multiset of half-open intervals together with the set of zero-length intervals with infinite multiplicity, known as a \emph{persistence diagram}.
 Statistical methods for interval-valued data \citep[e.g.,][]{billard2000regression} cannot be used to analyze persistence diagrams because their algebraic topological construction gives rise to a complex geometry, which hinders their direct applicability to classical statistical and machine learning methods.
 The development of techniques to use persistent homology in statistics and machine learning has been an active area of research in the TDA community.
 Largely, the techniques entail either modifying the structure of persistence diagrams to take the form of vectors (referred to as \emph{embedding} or \emph{vectorization}) so that existing statistical and machine learning methodology may be applied directly \citep[e.g.,][]{JMLR:v16:bubenik15a,JMLR:v18:16-337}; or developing new statistical and machine learning methods to accommodate the algebraic structure of persistence diagrams \citep[e.g.,][]{reininghaus_stable_2015}.
 The former approach is more widely used in applications, while the latter approach tends to be more technically challenging and requires taking into account the intricate geometry of persistence diagrams and the space of all persistence diagrams.
 Our work studies both approaches experimentally and contributes a new theoretical result in the latter setting.

 In machine learning, a fundamental task is clustering, which groups observations of a similar nature to determine structure within the data.
 The $k$-means clustering algorithm is one of the most well-known clustering methods.
 For structured data in linear spaces, the $k$-means algorithm is widely used, with well-established theory on stability and convergence.
 However, for unstructured data in nonlinear spaces, such as persistence diagrams, it is a nontrivial task to apply the $k$-means framework.
 The key challenges are twofold: (i) how to define the mean of data in a nonlinear space, and (ii) how to compute the distance between the data points.
 These challenges are especially significant in the task of obtaining convergence guarantees for the algorithm.
 For persistence diagrams specifically, the cost function is not differentiable nor subdifferentiable in the traditional sense because of their complicated metric geometry.